hcrhall/AzureTerraformIntroWorkshop/guides/06_Dependencies.md

 ```
 >**Note:**
 >
->For those with a keen eye, you would have noticed that in the configuration above we are using an expression to set **resource_group_name** property. his is known as **interpolation**, and it is a powerful feature that allows you to reference variables, attributes of resources (as shown here), call functions, and create conditionals that branch based on a value.
+>For those with a keen eye, you would have noticed that in the configuration above we are using an expression to set **resource_group_name** property.
+This is known as **interpolation**, and it is a powerful feature that allows you to reference variables, attributes of resources (as shown here), call functions, and create conditionals that branch based on a given value.
 For more information, see [interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html).
 >
->This interpolation references an attribute of a resource.
+>This interpolation example references an attribute of a resource.
 The general syntax is TYPE.NAME.ATTRIBUTE.
-It returns the Azure Resource Group name for the "rg" resource created in the configuration.
+It returns the Azure Resource Group name for the `rg` resource created in the configuration.

 ## Apply Changes
 Run `terraform apply` to see how Terraform plans to apply this change.